We feel that this farm (160 acres—approximately half of which is in natural forest) has the potential to support more than one family.

 Our community will go through goal-setting practices to ensure we have alignment for the vision of the community and of the farm that our behaviors and systems will direct us toward.
 The life we have lived here, and continue to live here, has been one that enacts the following belief:

 This land is our source of holistic nourishment, of balance between cultivated abundance and wild abundance, and of hope for the future of creative human expression through regenerative farming and community cooperation.

 We are in the process of deciding what the legal and financial structures of this community will look like, but many of the details will be decided collaboratively among the community members.
-Currently, we are in the midst of meeting with municipal district staff, researching the enormity of resources available to us, and navigating what seems like an infinite number of options.

 Though a work in progress, we must start somewhere.

 So we begin with an invitation, a call to see who is out there that feels curious and compelled to build common values into an alternative social and farming structure.
 If this sounds like something you would like to try with us, please apply for our residency.
 We would very much like to meet you.